A-Mozeak/shortnin/README.md

 1. Establish an alphabet (in this case [a-zA-Z0-9]).
 1. For 6 turns, use the RNG to choose one value, by index, from the alphabet and concatenate it to a string (I used stringBuilder to minimize copying the string).
 1. Return the generated string.

+## API Ergonomics
+I had two choices when it came to structuring the API.
+The first was to expose routes using e.g., ```/create/{url}/{custom}```.
+I loved working with Feedly's RSS API in this format, as one can just build a path to their desired item and Fetch() (using Javascript).

+The second choice, which I ultimately went with, was to keep the paths/routes short and leave it to the querystring to determine what data to pull.
+This is more aligned with other JSON APIs that I have worked with and I feel like this usage is more wide-spread.
+It's important for an API to try to meet its consumers where they are.

+I also wanted to leave the empty route open so that visiting a shortlink is as easy as visiting ```/{shortlink}```.
+This is the behavior people generally expect from something like bit.ly, and I, again, want to meet users where they are.